The John Lee & MOURNING JONES HOUSE

 A Pillar of Arcadia’s History Since 1892

-Before purchasing the property in 2024, it was home to a close-knit religious group who lived communally on the property—certainly adding to its colorful and storied past.
+Before purchasing the property in 2024, it was home to a close-knit religious group who lived communally on the property (certainly adding to its storied past!)

 Today, the John Lee and Mourning Jones House is proudly listed in the National Register of Historic Places, and among the oldest and most charming homes in Arcadia.